nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 These operations are exposed in the `Model` interface as `Model#canRedo()`, `Model#canUndo()`, `Model#saveAddressBookVersion()`, `Model#revertAddressBookVersion()` and `Model#redoAddressBookVersion()` respectively.

-The `addressBookOlderVersionList` will only hold up to 5 seperate unique versions of the address book, therefore BizBook will only remember up till 5 previously executed commands that in some way have modified the address book.
+The `UndoStateList` will only hold up to 5 seperate unique versions of the address book, therefore BizBook will only remember up till 5 previously executed commands that in some way have modified the address book.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `addressBookOlderVersionList` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
-While the `addressBookNewerVersionList` will be empty.
+The `UndoStateList` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+While the `RedoStateList` will be empty.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#saveAddressBookVersion()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookOlderVersionList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#saveAddressBookVersion()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `UndoStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#saveAddressBookVersion()`, causing another modified address book state to be saved into the `addressBookOlderVersionList`.
+The `add` command also calls `Model#saveAddressBookVersion()`, causing another modified address book state to be saved into the `UndoStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)